ordina-jworks/ordina-jworks.github.io/_posts/2016-04-19-Lagom-First-Impressions-and-Initial-Comparison-to-Spring-Cloud.md

 This is the very essence of the microservices architecture.
 In a monolith having code changes in one component can result in immediate breaking changes in other components of the system.
 While this may be desired in order to keep technical debt low, this is an inherent characteristic of monolithic systems.
-One of the reasons microservices were introduced, is to decouple components on all levels, especially code coupling.
+One of the reasons microservices were introduced, is to decouple components on all levels, especially binary coupling.
-Releasing a code change in one component should not have an immediate impact on other components in a microservices system.
-Using protocols between components instead of actual code dependencies allows us to implement the tolerant reader principle and versioning through for instance content negotiation.
+Using protocols between components instead of actual binary dependencies allows us to implement the tolerant reader principle and versioning through for instance content negotiation.
 Lightbend argues that sharing interfaces as code will increase productivity and performance, but we fear the result of this is a distributed monolith instead of an actual decoupled microservices architecture.
 While we question the default way of communicating between microservices in Lagom, we are enthusiastic that more ways of making intermicroservices calls are becoming available.
 Using HTTP is possible as well, and one of the upcoming features is a [Lagom Service Client](https://gitter.im/lagom/lagom?at=56efe42c0d69dfd122218ddc).